JamieBort/Learning-Directory/Java/Courses/SpringBoot/README.md

 ---
 ### Completed
-[Spring Boot Quick Start](https://www.youtube.com/playlist?list=PLqq-6Pq4lTTbx8p2oCgcAQGQyqN8XeA1x) YouTube video.
+[Spring Boot Quick Start](https://github.com/JamieBort/LearningDirectory/tree/master/Java/Courses/SpringBoot/SpringBootQuickStart) directory in the LearningDirectory GitHub repo.
 Done.
 However need to study some more to understand better.

 ---
 ### Not Started